APY/APYDataGridBundle/README.md

 }
 ```

-### Step 3: Import FOSUserBundle routing files
+### Step 3: Add a route to your grid

-Now that you have activated and configured the bundle, all that is left to do is
+Now that you have activated and configured the bundle, all that is left to add a route to your grid controller.
-import the FOSUserBundle routing files.

-By importing the routing files you will have ready made pages for things such as
-logging in, creating users, etc.

 In YAML: